Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/element/element.md

 		}
 	}

-The ID is a string that uniquely identifies the application; by convention, the application ID uses a dotted domain name style.
+The ID is a string which uniquely identifies the application.
+By convention the application ID uses a dotted domain name style.
 The application title is a string containing the application name to display to users.

-The `Element` object must be present to run the application on Kinoma Element.
-It tells the IDE that this application is compatible with Kinoma Element.
-The `main` entry inside the `Element` object specifies the name of the program file (without the file name extension) to run to launch the application.
-Most applications use `main.js`, so the program file root is `main`.
-If the program file name is, for example, `starthere.js`, the `Element` object is as follows:
+The "Element" object must be present to run the application on Kinoma Element.
+It tells the IDE this application is compatible with Kinoma Element.
+The "main" entry inside the "Element" object specifies the name of the program file (without its file name extension) to run to launch the application.
+Most applications use "main.js" so the program file root is "main".
+If the program file name is "starthere.js" the "Element" object is:

 	"Element": {
 		"main": "starthere"
 	}

-### Application Structure
+## Application structure

-There is a difference between a program and an application for Kinoma Element:

-* A program for Kinoma Element is a JavaScript module that runs without using events or callbacks and so does not export an object with event handlers.

-* An application for Kinoma Element is a JavaScript module that exports an object with event handlers and so can use events and callbacks.
+A program for Kinoma Element is a JavaScript module that runs without using events or callbacks and so does not export an object with event handlers.
+An application for Kinoma Element is a JavaScript module that exports an object with event handlers, and so can use events and callbacks.

-Most Kinoma Element projects are applications, but programs are useful for simple experiments.
-The following `main.js` is a simple example of a program; it writes system values to the console.
+> Note: Most Kinoma Element projects are an application.
+For simple experiments, the program is useful.

+The following main.js is a simple example of a program.
+It outputs system values to the console.

 	import console from "console";